/ Book Class 7 MOT

 When your vehicle passes its MOT, you’ll receive a paper certificate, but the pass is also recorded on the VOSA computer system which is checked when you tax it online.
 Tests expire after a year, so you will need to book one annually.

-If your vehicle fails the test you’ll need to have it re-tested.
+If your vehicle failed it's mot test you’ll need to have it re-tested.
 If the vehicle stays at the test station to be repaired and is tested again within 10 days, or if it needs only a partial re-test for certain items, then the re-test is free of charge.

 Failing an MOT isn’t necessarily a disaster, though it does mean that the vehicle will be off the road while it is fixed and then re-tested.
 If you think that your vehicle may need major repairs, it’s a good idea to have it checked and any repairs made before you submit it for a test.